 Usually, doctors easily recognize the sores caused by herpes, but sometimes analysis of material from a sore or blood tests are necessary.

-No drug can get rid of the infection, but antiviral drugs Antiviral drugs A virus is composed of nucleic acid, either DNA or RNA, surrounded by a protein coat.
+No medication can get rid of the infection, but antiviral medications Antiviral drugs A virus is composed of nucleic acid, either DNA or RNA, surrounded by a protein coat.
 It requires a living cell in which to multiply.
 A viral infection can lead to a spectrum of symptoms from... read more can help relieve symptoms and help symptoms resolve a little sooner.

 After the first (primary) infection, HSV, like other herpesviruses, remains inactive (dormant or latent) in the body for life.
 A latent infection may not cause symptoms again, or it may periodically reactivate and cause symptoms.